IBM/openshift-workshop-was/labs/Openshift/RuntimeModernization/README.md

 ### Keycloak setup

-Keycloak runs on your cluster and will handle authenticating users.
-It'll also handle registering & storing user account information.
+Keycloak is an OpenID Connect provider that runs on your cluster.
+It handles user registration, and authentication.
 Keycloak is the upstream project for Red Hat Single Sign-On (RH-SSO), which is supported as part of IBM Cloud Pak for Applications.

-Let's setup a client in Keycloak to handle user authentication for the Customer Order Services application.
+Let's setup Keycloak to handle user authentication for the Customer Order Services application.

 1. In OpenShift console, from the left-panel, click on **Networking** > **Routes**..
 Then select `keycloak` from the _Project_ drop-down list.